 The pictures on this web site show over 50 species of fish that we regulary persue with a long rod and flies.
 With such great fly fishing opportunities, many anglers look to make the most of their experience on the waters of the Gulf Coast Council.

 We encourage you to discover why catching fish "on the fly" in the Gulf Coast Council region is the quintessential outdoors experience!

 It is the aim of the GCC to be an effective outreach organization in continuing the valued traditions of our sport.
-Any individual, family or non-profit organization can join the Gulf Coast Council by joining the International Federation of Fly Fishers.
+Any individual, family or non-profit organization can join the Gulf Coast Council by joining the Fly Fishers International.

-For more on the IFFF including membership information, check out the IFFF website.
+For more on the FFI including membership information, check out the FFI website.

 The Gulf Coast Council is about more than just promoting the sport of fly fishing.
 Our mission is to also promote conservation and restoration of fisheries within our region, through advocacy and funding of projects.
 The Federation and the Gulf Coast Council are 501(c)3 organizations, operated through our bylaws.

-In recent years, the IFFF, GCC and our members and clubs have supported reef building in Mobile Bay, fly rods and reels for eduction of socuts, and fisheries research at the University of Southern Mississippi - Gulf Coast Research Laboratory.
+In recent years, the FFI, GCC and our members and clubs have supported reef building in Mobile Bay, fly rods and reels for eduction of scouts, and fisheries research at the University of Southern Mississippi - Gulf Coast Research Laboratory.

 The GCC By Laws are available on line via this link.

 GCC Fly Fairs